BACKGROUND INFO:

 SPECIAL NOTE: I felt I needed to add this little note ... whilst viewing the film on the screen, it actually looks "reasonable" but it has become apparent to me that my antiquated digital camera (very old, one of the very first 'point n shoot' models!) just isn't up to the task in regard to colour representation nor the ability to portray contrast properly.
 The screen shots I take are while the film is running too, that doesn't help provide a good image.
 The photographs are only a very rough guide for what to expect but in reality the film is not as bad as in the photographs.
 I work with what equipment I have, room lighting etc ... if anything, at least you can see that the films have actually been run through the projector.

-Both of these films are now stored in a cool, low humidity environment while they await a new projector to live with.
+This film is now stored in a cool, low humidity environment while it awaits a new projector to bring it back to life again!

 You can choose either copy in the selection box on this page OR if you select both films, a discount is applied automatically to both films.